treasurenetprotocol/docs/docs/validators/faq.md

 2. In the first round of selection, Validators that meet the min-self-delegation requirement are considered, and the top 400 Validators with the highest weight are chosen.

-   - By monitoring the bid operation through an event, the Validators that have staked TAT are listed as list-supervalidators.
+   - By monitoring the bid operation through an event, the Validators that have staked `$REP` are listed as list-supervalidators.
-   - Validators without any TAT stake in the first step are referred to as list-validators.
+   - Validators without any `$REP` stake in the first step are referred to as list-validators.

 3. Determining the number of Active Validators: